adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter2/concepts.md

 * Microsoft (MSA)
 * Twitter

+> Azure App Service Authentication / Authorization maintains a token store in the XDrive (which is the drive that is shared among all instances of the backend within the same App Service Plan).
+The token store is located at `D:\\home\\data\\.auth\\tokens` on the backend.
+The tokens are encrypted and stored in a per-user encrypted file.

 In addition, you can set up client-flow custom authentication that allows you to mint a ZUMO token to your specifications for any provider using a client-flow.
 For example, you could use authentication providers like [Azure AD B2C][7], [LinkedIn][4] or [GitHub][5], a third-party authentication provider like  [Auth0][6],